utu1234/Admin-Pannel/README.md

 - Centralized Error Handling
 - CORS Enabled for API calls

+🎯 Purpose
+The goal of this project is to create a centralized admin system where the administrator can:

+Manage doctors and patients

+View and schedule appointments

+Handle products and coupon codes

+Manage wallet transactions, refunds, and referrals

+Monitor healthcare concerns and specialties

+🔹 Key Highlights
+Authentication & Authorization – Secure login system using JWT.

+Dynamic Dashboard – Real-time updates from backend API.

+Scalable API Architecture – Separate route files for each module (doctors, patients, etc.).

+File Upload Support – For profile pictures, product images, etc.

+Error Handling – Centralized and consistent across API.

+Mobile Responsive UI – Works on desktops, tablets, and smartphones.

 ### 🔹 Frontend (React.js)
 - Responsive Dashboard UI
 - Sidebar Navigation